 By drying grass-fed beef and packaging it in small, shelf-stable bags, the health benefits of this nutrient-dense meat can be had at a fraction of the cost.
 Though jerkies are still costly when broken down by the pound, they’re available in smaller increments than fresh meat could ever be and dried in a manner that makes them satisfying with a smaller serving.
 Prevail Jerky says that even though their jerkies are free of preservatives, they "can be stored outside the fridge for months and even a year without it going bad as long as it’s in a sealed package."

 These small and moderately priced snacks, which are plenty big on flavor and protein, are also conveniently portable.
-For example, Werner Jerky makes a line of meat sticks out of their grass-fed beef that, at less than six dollars for a five-ounce package, is easy to take anywhere.
+For example, Werner Jerky makes a line of meat sticks out of their grass-fed beef that, at about six dollars for a five-ounce package, is easy to take anywhere.

 Grass-fed beef has a wide range of health benefits, but not everyone eats meat.
 The rise in plant-based dehydrated snacks is aligned with the increased popularity in meat analogs, vegan restaurants, and produce-centric meal delivery kits.